 The need to recreate expensive projects over and over is a real issue for many organizations, one that could be resolved with a DAM that enables teams to find, access and use the existing content.

 Accelerating Ideas to Market To Drive Value

 The best DAM systems go beyond just a creative studio or marketing function.
-Everything from materials, to design, photography, packaging design, marketing campaigns, and all the way to the sales floor need access to content and the data that describes it.
-It’s important to have a content hub to store and search for digital assets.
+Everything from materials, to design, photography, packaging development process, marketing campaigns, and all the way to the sales floor need access to content and the data that describes it.
+It’s important to have a content hub software to store and search for digital assets.

 The old ways of managing content and data are over.
 Assets are spread out all across an organization, and often aren’t connected to one another.
 Research shows that an organization works across, on average, 9 different systems - causing teams to spend hours just looking for content.
 Many times, they end up unable to find it, and have to recreate it.

 Leveraging AI and ML plays a large role in connecting various systems across organizations, working alongside humans to do things fast, consistently, and at scale.
 AI is being used to determine content types, extract data, and enrich the content metadata to make assets more useful across the organization.
 With ML, organizations can predict delivery information and what’s important to their customers - noticing patterns and connections.
 Using AI and ML, it’s helping teams do things consistently, fast, and at scale.